jeonghanlee/snmp-mibs-downloader-env/README.md

 ## ``smistrip``

-The original source and its license are <https://gitlab.ibr.cs.tu-bs.de/nm/libsmi>.
+The original source and its license are in the repository <https://gitlab.ibr.cs.tu-bs.de/nm/libsmi>.
 This repository uses the Debian 11 version `smistrip` file.